Beer Braised Pork Carnitas

 TO CRISP ON STOVE TOP:

-- Heat about 1 tablespoon of oil in a non stick pan or cast iron skillet over high heat.
+- Heat about 1 tablespoon of oil in a non stick pan or cast iron skillet over medium-high heat.
 When pan is hot, add pork in batches of two or three, and sear until just beginning to crisp.
 Pour over about ½ cup of left over liquid, and continue cooking until the juices begin to reduce down and the meat is nice and crispy.